-Through a collaboration with the MIT Center for Environmental Health Sciences, we are now exploring a sixth research area, the Biologic Impact of Plastics, which will seek to better quantify the effects of macro and microplastics on human health and ecological systems.
-As better information in this area is essential to guiding effective public action on plastic pollution, we aim to fund and engage faculty on active research in 2020.
+Through a collaboration with the MIT Center for Environmental Health Sciences, we are now developing a research program on the Biologic Impact of Plastics, which will seek to better quantify the effects of macro and microplastics on human health and ecological systems.
+As better information in this area is essential to guiding effective public action on plastic pollution, we aim to fund and engage faculty on active research in 2021.